stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 13 (P4L2) - Black-box Testing.md

 1. Identify system boundaries and input and output
 2. Identify relevant states and transitions
 3. Identify how a system can go from one state to another

+## Finite State Machines Considerations

+There are some considerations for the FSM model-based testing approach:

+1. **Applicability**:
+   - Very general approach
+   - In UML, state machines are readily available
+2. **Abstraction is key**
+3. **Many other approaches**: e.g., decision tables, flow graphs, historical models, etc.